nick8592/Docker-User-Guide/README.md

 **DO NOT OPEN `WSL`** on windows terminal, it will cause error `docker: Error response from daemon`
 https://docs.docker.com/storage/bind-mounts/
 windows path conversion https://docs.docker.com/desktop/troubleshoot/topics/
+- Remember to set `--gpus all` if you need to use GPU.
 ```
 <method 1> use -v
 docker run -it --name <container_name> -v <local_folder>:<container_folder> --gpus all -u 0 --shm-size 12G <image_id> bash